nicovece/cf-portfolio-astro/src/content/projects/pokemonakaibu.md

   - url: 'https://nicovece.github.io/pokemonakaibu/'
     text: 'Live website'
 niceName: 'pokemonakaibu'
+stack:
+  - name: JavaScript
+    description: ES6+
+  - name: HTML5
+  - name: CSS3
+    description: with custom styles and responsive design
+  - name: Bootstrap 5
+    description: for layout and UI components
+  - name: PokéAPI
+    description: for Pokémon data
+  - name: Fetch API
+    description: with polyfill for compatibility
+  - name: Promise API
+    description: with polyfill for compatibility
+  - name: jQuery
+    description: for DOM manipulation and event handling
+  - name: Live Server
+    description: for local development, via VSCode extension
+  - name: Prettier
+    description: for code formatting
+  - name: ESLint
+    description: for code linting
 ---

-PokémonĀkaibu is a comprehensive, user-friendly online archive designed to provide Pokémon fans and researchers with detailed, easily accessible information about various Pokémon species, including their stats, abilities, and types.
+**PokémonĀkaibu** is a comprehensive, user-friendly online archive designed to provide Pokémon fans and researchers with detailed, easily accessible information about various Pokémon species, including their stats, abilities, and types.

-Built as a client-side web application using vanilla JavaScript, HTML, and CSS, with Bootstrap for responsive styling, it leverages the public PokéAPI to deliver an interactive and visually appealing data exploration experience across all devices.
+Built as a client-side web application using **vanilla JavaScript**, **HTML**, and **CSS**, with **Bootstrap** for responsive styling, it leverages the public PokéAPI to deliver an interactive and visually appealing data exploration experience across all devices.

 The app displays a scrollable list of Pokémon, each shown with its name and image.
 Users can load more entries as they scroll or use the search bar to filter Pokémon by name; search by ID is planned for future updates.
 Clicking on a Pokémon opens a modal window with detailed information, including stats, types, and abilities.